colorfulscoop/tfdlg/README.md

 $ pytest tests/
 ```

-**Note:**
-If you install tfDlg in a container environment, use the corresponded container.
+:memo: If you install tfDlg in a container environment, use the corresponded container.

 If you have a GPU, run a tensorflow container.